JAlcocerT/JAlcocerT/content/blog/dev-fastapi.md

 Ghost is an open-source publishing platform that provides a robust REST API for its core functionality.

-However, it also offers a GraphQL layer specifically for working with frontend frameworks like Gatsby (surprise, another SSG!)
+However, it also offers a GraphQL layer specifically for working with front-end frameworks like Gatsby (surprise, another SSG!)

-This allows developers to build static sites or dynamic frontends using Ghost as a "headless CMS" and get exactly the data they need with GraphQL queries.
+This allows developers to build static sites or dynamic front-ends using Ghost as a "headless CMS" and get exactly the data they need with GraphQL queries.

 {{< callout type="warning" >}}
 Dont confuse endpoints with message brokers!